sybrew/the-seo-framework/readme.txt

 		* The Optimized Sitemap's settings now explain there might be multiple sitemaps when Polylang or WPML is detected.
 		* The Title Settings their examples now better reflect real-world usage in certain corner cases.
 		* The Pixel Counter now moves instantly as you type, instead of easing in, making it more reactive yet less distractive.
+		* Default titles are now pre-texturized before they are displayed in the title-editor, making for more accurate front-end output predictions.
 	* **Other:**
 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
 		* We did Elementor's developer's job by marking the post types `elementor_library` and `e-landing-page` as "not-publicly-queryable" -- but only for The SEO Framework.
 			* If we'd mark it as "not-publicly-queryable" for all of WordPress, some functionality in Elementor might break.
 We do not care for that.
 			* Elementor's devs had to mark it conditionally-public instead of conditionally-not-public.
 Thinking backwardly poses some difficulty for the average mind.
 Nevertheless, that'd remove about 2000 support inquiries for/about them yearly.
+		* Link now protects your site from hackers.
+			* Disclaimer: he does not, he can barely safe Hyrule without Farore.
 * **Removed:**
 	* Toggled off by default three years ago, hidden for almost all users one year ago, and now removed entirely: The Optimized Sitemap's priority-meta feature.
 This feature hasn't been used by any popular search engine for a long time.
 	* Older browsers no longer support window-resize support for the tabs of the "inpost SEO meta box."